trezor/trezor-firmware/docs/ci/jobs.md

 Same as above but regular version (not only Bitcoin) without debug mode enabled.

-### core unix frozen regular darwin

-Same as above for MacOS.

 ### core unix regular build

 Non-frozen emulator build.
 This means you still need Python files present which get